CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 An AMD Catalyst binary format for OpenCL 2.0 support significantly differs from prevbious binary format for OpenCL 1.2.
 The Kernel codes are in single text inner binary.
 Instead of AMD CAL notes and ProgInfo entries, the kernel setup is in special format structure.
-Metadatas mainly holds arguments definitions of kernels.
+Metadatas mainly hold arguments definitions of kernels.

-A CLRadeonExtender supports two versions of binary formats for OpenCL 2.0: newer (since AMD OpenCL 1912.05) and older (before 1912.05 driver version).
+The CLRadeonExtender supports two versions of binary formats for OpenCL 2.0: newer (since AMD OpenCL 1912.05) and older (before 1912.05 driver version).

 Special section to define global data for all kernels: